sonic-pi-net/sonic-pi/etc/doc/tutorial/12-Randomisation.md

 Ooh, it played a random note.
 It played note `77.4407`.
 A nice random note between 50 and 100.
 Woah, wait, did I just predict the exact random note you got too?
 Something fishy is going on here.
 Try running the code again.
 What?
 It chose `77.4407` again?
 That can't be random!

 The answer is that it is not truly random, it's pseudo-random.
 Sonic Pi will give you random-like numbers in a repeatable manner.
-This is very useful for ensuring that the music you create on your machine sound identical on everybody else's machine - even if you use some randomness in your composition.
+This is very useful for ensuring that the music you create on your machine sounds identical on everybody else's machine - even if you use some randomness in your composition.

 Of course, in a given piece of music, if it 'randomly' chose `77.4407` every time, then it wouldn't be very interesting.
 However, it doesn't.
 Try the following: